sbotev5/Desktop-Bot/README.md

 Additionally, the user has an option to save a specific set of movements on a file and load it later from a file chooser.

-Jar file (for demo) and source code included.